gradle/gradle/subprojects/docs/src/docs/release/notes.md

 TODO - File collections queried at configuration time are treated as configuration inputs.
 TODO - File system repositories are fully supported including dynamic versions in Maven, Maven local, and Ivy repositories

+#### Configuration cache is now encryptable

+The configuration of a build may retain sensitive information, including credentials.
+This release adds support for encryption of configuration cache state on disk.

+There is a new `--configuration-cache-encryption` option for enabling/disabling encryption (default is `true`).
+This feature requires setting a Base64-encoded AES-128 bit encryption key in the `GRADLE_ENCRYPTION_KEY` environment variable.

+For more information on this new feature, refer to the Configuration Cache [documentation section on encryption](userguide/configuration_cache.html#config_cache:usage:encryption).

 ### Gradle Wrapper

 #### Introduced labels for selecting the version